The Pros and Cons of Concierge Medicine for Patients

 To be clear, most concierge practices do accept insurance from many insurance carriers — not for membership but for treatment.
-That said, there are practices that accept fewer carriers than a traditional practice might, and many concierge offices aren’t working with Medicare or Tricare.
+That said, some practices accept fewer carriers than a traditional practice might, and many concierge offices aren’t working with Medicare or Tricare.

 PartnerMD accepts most major insurance carriers and Medicare.
 We do not accept Tricare or Medicaid.

 This point could go on the “pro” list, depending on your mentality, but a concierge membership makes the most sense for people who want to see their doctors.
 If you’re not going to make use of your membership perks, then you’re letting your investment go to waste.

 We call it “re-learning” how to use concierge primary care.
 For so long, you’ve thought of going to the doctor as a hassle.
 But with concierge care, it’s not.
 You must be willing to take advantage of what you’re paying for.
 It’s one of the common challenges concierge patients face.